Khan/engblog/src/posts/new-oss-activity.md

 ## React Balance text
 [React Balance Text](https://github.com/khan/react-balance-text) is a React wrapper for the Adobe Web Platform's [Balance-Text](https://github.com/adobe-webplatform/balance-text) project which aims to help eliminate [text rags and widows](https://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans) in page copy by making sure the text is as "balanced" as possible across all lines.

 Before we built our wrapper, we contributed to their project to help remove the jQuery dependancy.
-It didn't seem prudent to have a React component which which relied on jQuery.
+It didn't seem prudent to have a React component which relied on jQuery.
 In today's browser ecosystem, a component like Balance-Text no longer needs anything that jQuery can offer.
 We collaborated with Adobe to create version 3.0 of Balance-Text and then wrote a simple wrapper around it for React.

 The usage is simple and clean: